-H1a: Self-efficacy has a positive influence on concrete experience among aircraft line mechanics in Japanese LCCs.
+H1a: Meaning has a positive influence on concrete experience among aircraft line mechanics in Japanese LCCs.

-H1b: Self-efficacy has a positive influence on reflective observation among aircraft line mechanics in Japanese LCCs.
+H1b: Meaning has a positive influence on reflective observation among aircraft line mechanics in Japanese LCCs.

-H1c: Self-efficacy has a positive influence on abstract conceptualisation among aircraft line mechanics in Japanese LCCs.
+H1c: Meaning has a positive influence on abstract conceptualisation among aircraft line mechanics in Japanese LCCs.

-H1d: Self-efficacy has a positive influence on active experimentation among aircraft line mechanics in Japanese LCCs.
+H1d: Meaning has a positive influence on active experimentation among aircraft line mechanics in Japanese LCCs.